rondevera/jslintmate/README.markdown

 error has a link to that line in that file.
 Fix and repeat.

 If JSLint is too strict for your taste, add JSLint options to the top of each JS file.
-These keep your whole team using the same standards, and serve as a barebones code style guide.
+These serve as a barebones code style guide, and let a whole team keep their standards synced.
 For example:

+    /*jslint  browser:  true,
-    /*jslint  eqeqeq:   true,
+              eqeqeq:   true,
               immed:    false,
               newcap:   true,
               nomen:    false,